Frequently Asked Questions

 Does Peine Osteopathic Medicine accept insurance?

-Peine Osteopathic Medicine accepts most insurance, excluding Regence Blue Shield of Idaho and Medicaid.
+Peine Osteopathic Medicine accepts most insurance, excluding Regence Blue Shield of Idaho, Medicaid, and Medicare.
 Please contact the office to verify coverage and benefits prior to scheduling an appointment: (208) 947-0925.

 What is Osteopathic Medicine?